What Is a Criminal Appeal?

 Usually, when the appellate court grants the appeal, three things can happen:

-- Return the case to the trial court for resentencing.
-If the trial court sentenced the defendant to an unlawful sentence, they will be entitled to a resentencing hearing.
+Return the case to the trial court for resentencing.
+If the trial court sentenced the defendant to an unlawful sentence, they would be entitled to a resentencing hearing.

 How Can Conklin Law Help to File a Criminal Case?